 Be humble.
 Sit down.

-Practicing patience and humility has never been more important in a superficial world that seems to be moving a gazillion miles a second.
+Practicing patience and humility has never been more important in a superficial world moving a gazillion miles a second.
 A world where instant gratification has become the expected norm.

 We want everything yesterday: money, power, success, fame, more ‘likes’, more followers.
 We expect this type of positive reinforcement to occur instantaneously and feel inferior if we only receive just that one new ‘like’ or follower.